Get information about starting up a business using free online resources:

 - Business Growth Hub supports people that have the ambition to start a growth business that is likely to turnover £250,000 in the first two years or employ five people in the first three years of trading.
 Call 0161 359 3050.

-- PeoplePlus delivers a number of start up schemes including the New Enterprise Allowance (NEA) scheme for people on work-related benefits and a flexible learning programme for parents or other people with home committments.
-Call 0161 5076366 or email email@example.com.
+- PeoplePlus delivers a number of start up schemes including the New Enterprise Allowance (NEA) scheme for people on work-related benefits and a flexible learning programme for parents or other people with home commitments.
+Call 0161 5076366 or email firstname.lastname@example.org.

 - Market trading can be a career in its own right but many market traders used it as a first step to running successful businesses online or in their own premises.